 Hepatitis B vaccine

-Hepatitis B is a viral infection that affects the liver and can, in some people, lead to lasting liver damage and/or liver cancer.
+Hepatitis B is a viral infection that affects the liver and can lead to lasting liver damage and/or liver cancer.

-Hepatitis B is passed on through contact with the blood or body fluids of an infected person, often via sexual contact or sharing needles to inject drugs.
-Healthcare and laboratory workers may also be at risk of catching hepatitis B through contact at work.
+Hepatitis B is passed on through contact with the blood or body fluids of an infected person.

-If a pregnant woman catches hepatitis B, the virus can pass from the mother to the baby in the womb, or during or after birth.
+If you catch hepatitis B while pregnant, the virus can pass to your baby before, during, or after birth.
 Up to one in every three babies infected in this way will develop serious liver disease.
 Some (but not all) studies have also linked hepatitis B infection in pregnancy to preterm birth and low birth weight in the baby.

 Benefits